11 Best Investing Podcasts to Become Financially Independent in 2022

 Matt McCall is able to offer expertise in both individual stocks as well as exchange-traded funds (ETFs).
 As a result, his experience gives him a precise top-down, macro-to-micro strategy.
 To learn more, you can listen in on Apple or Spotify.

 The Dividend Cafe

 Average Episode Length: 20 to 50 minutes

 This investing podcast strives to deliver a conflict-free market perspective.
-It’s rooted in philosophical commitments about how capital should be managed.
-David Bahnsen hosts the show and he’s a frequent guest on CNBC, Bloomberg and Fox Business.
+Furthermore, it’s rooted in philosophical commitments about how capital should be managed.
+Moreover, David Bahnsen hosts the show and he’s a frequent guest on CNBC, Bloomberg and Fox Business.

 David Bahnsen breaks down market issues and offers daily, weekly and macro market insights.
-This podcast may be helpful if you’re interested in learning more about growth and value stocks.
-Here are the latest episodes.
+Moreover, this podcast may be helpful if you’re interested in learning more about growth and value stocks.
+So, here are the latest episodes.

 Modern Value Investing with Sven Carlin

 If you want to learn about the risks and rewards of the stocks you buy, this podcast might be for you.
 Sven Carlin gives insight on stock analyses, market overviews and interesting concepts.
 And if you’re interested in learning more about mining stocks or European stocks, this podcast could offer some insight.